T

 landmark

-• Book timed-entry tickets online at least 1-2 days in advance via hhticket.gr or odysseus.culture.gr due to daily visitor caps.
+• Book timed-entry tickets online at least 1-2 days in advance via hhticket.gr or odysseus.culture.gr.

-• Reservations for the free accessible elevator can be made via the Acropolis site administration.
+• Reserve a free slot for the accessible elevator if needed via the Acropolis site administration.

 2. Midday